jangroth/aws-certification-notes/solutions-architect-professional.md

   * In IAM, you create one or more IAM roles.
 In the role's trust policy, you set the SAML provider as the principal, which establishes a trust relationship between your organization and AWS.
   * In your organization's IdP, you define assertions that map users or groups in your organization to the IAM roles.
   * API/Console
-    * For *API access*, in the application that you're creating, you call the AWS STS `AssumeRoleWithSAML` API, passing it the ARN of the SAML provider you created in Step 3, the ARN of the role to assume that you created in Step 4, and the SAML assertion about the current user that you get from your IdP.
+    * For *API access*, in the application that you're creating, you call the STS `AssumeRoleWithSAML` API, passing it the ARN of the SAML provider you created in Step 3, the ARN of the role to assume that you created in Step 4, and the SAML assertion about the current user that you get from your IdP.
     * For *console access*, this goes against an AWS SSO endpoint instead, SSO then invokes STS
   * If the request is successful, the API returns a set of temporary security credentials,
 * Note - federation through SAML is the 'old' way of doing things.
 Better to use AWS SSO